Passport application requirements

 My passport has been lost or stolen.
 What should I do?

-If your passport has been lost or stolen, you should report this to us without delay.
+If your passport has been lost or stolen, you must report this to us without delay.
 We will cancel your passport so it cannot be misused by anyone else.

 How do I find information on whether I need a visa and how to get one?